I wasn’t real quick, and I wasn’t real strong. Some guys will just take off and it’s like, whoa. So I beat them with my mind and my fundamentals.

 All parents love their children and want what’s best for them.
-But “best” is a relative term, and sometimes it’s hard for parents to clearly see their kids’ true potential and to offer the optimal support.
+But “best” is a relative term, and sometimes it’s hard for parents to clearly see their kids’ true potential and to offer optimal support, especially in competitive athletics.
 I don’t know about you, but some of the “best” I’ve tried to give my children has been a little off the mark.

 Despite our most fervent prayers, our greatest efforts, and our thoughtful guidance, at times we feel vulnerable, scared, frustrated, and a bit lost when the people we love most are making their way in the world, or are struggling to find joy in a game they’ve worked so hard to master.

-As a mental strength coach, I coach young people to accurately and consistently view themselves and their circumstances from a position of proactive strength.
+As an athletic mental strength coach, I coach student-athletes to accurately and consistently view themselves and their circumstances from a position of proactive strength.
 Using a variety of interviewing and conversation styles and techniques, I meet students where they are and lead them to where they want to go.

 Does your student-athlete practice one way and play another way?
 Has his or her love of the game diminished and become a chore?
 Do you find yourself wondering if this is all worth it?
 Are the mental expectations and emotional needs of your student-athlete getting the best of him or her?
 Do you often hear your child’s self-talk move to “I can’t” and “I’ll never” or worse?
-It’s possible that the stress which has the potential to motivate them is holding your student back instead.
-Your child can learn to turn this around, accessing a healthy perspective so he or she can enjoy performing to his or her fullest capacity.
+It’s possible the stress which has the potential to motivate them is holding your child back instead.
+Your child can learn to turn this around, accessing a healthy perspective so he or she can enjoy competing to his or her fullest capacity.

 Please consider calling me for a consultation to see if I may be the right fit to coach your child.